Learn more about the application form

 The call for proposals will typically set parameters for when the project is to be carried out and how long it can last.

 Section four also asks you to provide a dissemination plan for the project.
 Here you provide information regarding plans for scientific and popular science dissemination activities and contact with users, including relevant target groups and type of dissemination.
+For some calls for proposals we require you to include this information in the project description.
+In such cases, the field should be left empty.
+You should therefore read the guidelines in the application form carefully before entering any information.

 The tables that appear in section five, “Budget”, are determined by the call for proposals selected.
 There are guidelines for each table, and you should read these carefully.